Website Redesign Concept

-While defining the scope of the project I prioritised the Homepage, Appointments, Registration and Prescription pages.
+While defining the scope of the project I prioritized the Homepage, Appointments, Registration, and Prescription pages.

 The new website also needs to integrate well with the NHS system and the 3rd party consultation platform that manages requests made through the website.

 With all of that in mind, the new website should:

 Provide a solution that assists users in finding and using the services they are looking for

 Be as usable for as many users as possible, consider accessibility issues early on